 One of the most memorable examples appears in War for the Planet of the Apes.
-During Caesar’s journey through the ruins of humanity, the apes move past a rusted and abandoned Coca-Cola truck sitting deep in the forest.
+During Caesar’s journey through the ruins of humanity, the apes move past a rusted and abandoned Coca-Cola delivery truck in the middle of a snowy forest.
 It is not there by accident.
 The image works as a quiet visual punchline and a reminder that even after civilization collapses, corporate logos somehow remain standing like modern fossils.

 The moment also sparked debate online.
 Some viewers thought the truck was brilliant environmental storytelling.
 Others joked that Coca-Cola had managed to survive the apocalypse through product placement.
 Either way, people noticed it, which probably says something about how deeply those red-and-white logos are burned into our brains.